belle2/basf2/analysis/doc/Variables.rst

 Continuum Suppression
 ~~~~~~~~~~~~~~~~~~~~~

-For a detailed description of the continuum suppression, see `ContinuumSuppression`
+For a detailed description of the continuum suppression, see `ContinuumSuppression`.
+All variables in this group require :b2:mod:`ContinuumSuppressionBuilder` module to be added to the path,
+which can be done using `buildContinuumSuppression` method.

 .. b2-variables::
     :group: Continuum Suppression